somewacko/hmiees/README.md

-# EMG Classifier
+# Human-Machine Interfacing via Epidermal Electronic Systems

-Matlab classes to process and classify EMG signals, with the ultimate goal of leading to a real-time classifier that interfaces with a wireless external sensor device.
+A VCU Engineering Capstone Design project to measure and classify EMG signals to control an external system in realtime.
+Awarded *Excellence in Design* at the 2015 Capstone Expo for having one of the most exemplary projects in the ECE department.

-Part of a 2015 VCU Engineering Capstone Design project, *Human-Machine Interfacing via Epidermal Electronic Systems*, which will be displayed at the Science Museum of Virginia on April 24, 2015.
+Our poster describing the project in more detail can be found [here](https://drive.google.com/file/d/0B_jWp8d11aB5cVhoM2UyTEJtTkE/view?usp=sharing).

-#### Using the classifier:
+#### Using the Matlab classifier:

 ```matlab